-This is why today I’d like to share the best advice for new parents that I’ve gathered from my own experience this year: I’m going to talk about five things that I wish I’d done differently as a new parent.
+This is why today I’d like to share the best advice for new parents that I’ve gathered from my own experience this year.
+I’m going to talk about five things that I wish I’d done differently as a new parent.
 Learn from my mistakes, people!

 Both online baby gurus and our hospital staff told me that babies may get confused by the difference in how their mom’s nipple and the bottle work, which could make it harder for them to establish a good breastfeeding habit early on.

 We tried a number of bottle designs and brands, but she never warmed up to any of those.
 Pacifiers weren’t accepted either: when it came to nutrition and/or comfort, baby J turned out to be a boob purist.

 Also, for many months, I could never leave baby J’s side for more than an hour and a half because that’s about how long she could go before getting hungry.
 Do I need to elaborate on how trapped this made me feel? 🙁

 My advice for new parents: Don’t be afraid of ‘nipple confusion’.
 It happens only in a fraction of all cases.
 If you want to keep your sanity and reduce the amount of resentment towards your partner, introduce the bottle earlier than later.

 Some schools of thought believe that sleep training will emotionally scar your child for life, while others say that there’s nothing wrong with it, and that sleep training is usually harder on the parents than their kids.

 It didn’t help that she had a habit of falling asleep only after she breastfed, so the frequent nighttime feedings were draining all my energy and positive outlook.
 Between baby J’s 5th and 6th months, I was at my lowest point emotionally than I ever was after her birth.

 The more information I absorbed, the more clear it became that we would need to sleep train baby J if we wanted to make things better soon.